UNDERSTANDING SYSTEMIC RACISM

-We cannot cease in confronting our country's history and relationship to identity.
-It is time for us to take a closer look at the inequities that are deeply rooted in our systems and institutions and work together to create an America where every individual has the opportunity to succeed, regardless of race, gender, sexuality, religion, and identity.
+We cannot cease in confronting our country's history of exploiting identity.
+It is time for us to take a closer look at the inequities that are deeply rooted in our systems and institutions, and work together to create an America where every individual has the opportunity to succeed, regardless of race, gender, sexuality, religion, and identity.
 Over the next 21 days, we will explore difficult topics, like structural racism, segregation, and privilege, to open up dialogue on how we can be champions of equity in our personal and professional lives.

 Before you get started, if you haven't done so already, please fill out this pre-event survey to set your intentions and share your goals for the challenge with us.
 We also encourage you to download your Day 1 Journal Page – a tool to ensure you are taking full advantage of what the challenge has to offer.

 Today, we will define race as a concept.
-However, before sharing this definition we ask that you reflect on your personal understanding of race by answering following questions:
+However, before sharing this definition, we ask that you reflect on your personal understanding of race by answering the following questions:

 - What is race to you?

 - Is race science based, or a social construct?